ELynx/zoom-fx-modding/howto/README.md

 Download [Lunar IPS](http://fusoya.eludevisibility.org/lips/index.html).
 This is the tool that brings my difference to your legally obtained FX file.
 I used version 1.02, but when I checked the web page version 1.03 released recently.
 I am sure that either will work.

-Download RAINSEL.ips from [Releases](https://github.com/ELynx/zoom-fx-modding/releases) page.
+Download .ips for effect you want from [Releases](https://github.com/ELynx/zoom-fx-modding/releases) page.

 # Section 2 - make customized firmware
 ## Make a backup of LINESEL.ZDL